overachiever-productions/S4/documentation/best-practices/disaster_recovery.md

 As such, need a pointer here to 3rd party log reader agents - as per my article here: https://www.itprotoday.com/sql-server/alwayson-availability-groups-and-third-party-log-readers ]

+[and a warning about how 3rd party log reader agents:
+- are slow as molasses - or can be - against high-volume (transaction-rate) databases...
+- don't work with/against TDE or encrypted backups (sigh)
+- aren't much help in a disaster unless you've spent some time with them previously (before the disaster) - assessing how to use them/etc. ]

 </section>

 #### Handling Suspect and Recovery-Pending Databases